 Beyond Hollywood and the famous Santa Monica Pier, your trek along California’s balmy coast will give you plenty to write home about.
 Highway 101 sprawls along the gorgeous vistas of California’s Pacific coast, showcasing some of the most unforgettable sunsets you'll see on any road trip.

-From the beauty of west coast beaches to the breathtaking splendor of Big Sur's sprawling cliffsides, and beyond to the ancient Redwoods of Northern California, there will be plenty to see on every leg of this drive.
-If you'd like to extend your trip beyond the Golden State, you can drive the entirety of Highway 101's 1,540 miles up to Oregon and end your journey in the beautiful green state of Washington.
+From the beauty of West Coast beaches to the breathtaking splendor of Big Sur’s sprawling cliffsides, and beyond to the ancient Redwoods of Northern California, there will be plenty to see on every leg of this drive.
+If you'd like to extend your trip beyond the Golden State, you can drive the entirety of Highway 101’s 1,540 miles up to Oregon and end your journey in the beautiful green state of Washington.
 All in all, it will be a stunning trip!

 Cheese lovers, rejoice!
-If bourbon in Kentucky wasn't your thing, you can take in the dairy air in a tailored trip around Wisconsin, where you can sample every type of cheese imaginable against the backdrop of charming midwestern towns.
+If bourbon in Kentucky wasn't your thing, you can take in the dairy air in a tailored trip around Wisconsin, where you can sample every type of cheese imaginable against the backdrop of charming Midwestern towns.

-From Madison to Milwaukee, travellers can enjoy over 600 different types of cheese (and some beers too, another Wisconsin claim to fame) from local cheesemakers for an epicurean adventure that may just require some stretchy pants for the drive home!
-Budget at least 3 days to tour the state's various breweries, cheese shops, and restaurants to experience all that the Wisconsin Cheese Trail road trip has to offer.
+From Madison to Milwaukee, travelers can enjoy over 600 different types of cheese (and some beers too, another Wisconsin claim to fame) from local cheesemakers for an epicurean adventure that may just require some stretchy pants for the drive home!
+Budget at least three days to tour the state's various breweries, cheese shops, and restaurants to experience all that the Wisconsin Cheese Trail road trip has to offer.

-Perhaps the most iconic road trip you can take in North America, Route 66 is known as the "Mother Road" of the nation, stretching from Chicago, Illinois to Los Angeles, California.
+Perhaps the most iconic road trip you can take in North America, Route 66 is known as the "Mother Road" of the nation, stretching from Chicago, Illinois, to Los Angeles, California.
 With over 2,000 miles of natural beauty, kitsch, and even some roadside oddities, a drive along what remains of this great highway offers something for every traveler.

 If you’re more an outdoorsy type, you can also take an airboat ride, go fishing or camping to break up your travels, and enjoy the bogs and bayous of the Pelican State for yourself.